Key Takeaways

 Using solar chimneys is a common technique to allow stack ventilation.
 You can build a chimney in your home using materials such as brick or concrete.
 The chimney draws up warm air from your home and sends it outside.

-When the hot air moves out, cool air is introduced into your home from openings in the lower part.
+When the hot air moves out, cool air enters your home through openings in the lower part.

 If your house is built on a slope with different floor levels, you can open windows on both upper and lower floors.
-As warm air rises, this will help to remove heat from the upper floor windows.
+As warm air rises, it helps remove heat from the upper-floor windows.

 4. Cool Breezes

-If you live in an area that experiences cool breezes, there is an effective way of keeping your home cool.
+If you live in an area with cool breezes, there is an effective way to keep your home cool.
 The key to effective passive cooling is designing your home to work with the direction of the cool breeze that comes from either the coast or inland areas.

-The best layout is one that makes sure the breeze path flows in all the rooms of your home.
-To achieve that, your home design should involve lots of windows to encourage airflow.
+The best layout is one that makes sure the breeze path flows through all the rooms of your home.
+To achieve that, your home’s design should include plenty of windows to encourage airflow.

 If you want to ensure that cool wind blows in the direction of your home, you can plant trees around your home that funnel the air toward your home.